Search engine optimization (SEO) is a valuable marketing tool that drives organic traffic—meaning potential clients—to your website.

-Include a primary long-tail keyword naturally in the text.
+- Include the primary keyword you’re targeting naturally in the text.
 Don’t practice “keyword stuffing.”
 Search engine algorithms don’t react positively to the overuse of keywords.

-Include the primary keyword in the title as an H1 heading.
+- Include the primary keyword in the H1.

-Choose secondary keywords that logically complement the primary keyword.
-So, if you’re creating a webpage about root canals for a dental website, a primary keyword might be “root canal,” and a logical secondary keyword might be “cavities.”
-For future content, you can also consider building out content pages for these secondary keywords and then providing internal links to those pages.
+- Choose secondary keywords that logically complement the primary keyword.
+So, if you’re creating a page about root canals for a dental website, a primary keyword might be “root canal.”
+And a logical secondary keyword might be “root canal cost.”
+For future content, you can consider building content pages for secondary keywords and then providing internal links to those pages.

-Include at least one piece of “rich” content, like an image, infographic, or video.
+- Include at least one piece of “rich” content, like a relevant image, infographic, or video.
 Search engines recognize that this adds value to the content and will rank the page higher accordingly.

-Include the primary keyword in the page’s title tag and meta description.
+- Include the primary keyword in the page’s title tag.

-Consider using any plug-ins available to optimize your content.
-For instance, WordPress offers many plug-ins that can help you enhance your on-page SEO efforts.
+- Consider using plugins to optimize your content.
+For instance, WordPress offers many that can help your on-page SEO efforts.

-If you’re refreshing content, make sure that your new content is uploaded to the existing landing page or remove the old content before producing your new page.
-This will help you avoid duplicate content, which can harm your Google search rankings.
+- If you’re refreshing content, make sure your new content is uploaded to the existing landing page or remove the old content before producing your new page.
+This will help you avoid duplicate content, which can harm your rankings.